oclif/oclif.github.io/website/blog/2022-01-12-announcing-oclif-v2.md

  </tr>
 </table>

-You’ll notice that there are new sections for flags and global flags, examples are displayed with better spacing, and there is a section at the bottom called Configuration Variables.
-The Configuration Variables section is not part of the new help by default but we now have support for custom help sections which is what the `sf` CLI uses to create it.
+Notice that there are new sections for flags and global flags, examples are displayed with better spacing, and there is a section at the bottom called Configuration Variables.
+This Configuration Variables section is not part of the new help by default.
+But we've added support for custom help sections, which is what the `sf` CLI uses to create the new section.

 ### Async Command Parsing

 We’ve also improved the performance of new CLIs by rewriting how commands are parsed on initialization.
-The [new parser](https://github.com/oclif/core/blob/main/src/parser/parse.ts) is asynchronous which makes CLIs with a lot of commands or installed  plugins much faster.
+The [new parser](https://github.com/oclif/core/blob/main/src/parser/parse.ts) is asynchronous, which makes CLIs with a lot of commands or installed  plugins much faster.

-## What’s coming?
+## What’s coming next?

 Part of our charter for the release of oclif v2 includes improving our engagement with the oclif community.
-We know that over the past couple of years we’ve reduced our involvement and a lot of issues and PRs have languished in limbo.
-Hopefully you’ve already seen increased activity and responses from oclif maintainers recently but if you haven’t please don’t hesitate to ping us by tagging [@admins](https://github.com/orgs/oclif/teams/admins) in oclif repos.
+We know that over the past couple of years we’ve reduced our involvement, and a lot of issues and PRs have languished in limbo.
+Hopefully you’ve already seen increased activity and responses from oclif maintainers recently, but if you haven’t, please don’t hesitate to ping us by tagging [@admins](https://github.com/orgs/oclif/teams/admins) in oclif repos.

 We also want to start interviewing members of the oclif community to acquire feedback and prioritize the features and fixes you deem most important!